scynthiadunlop/WritingForDevelopersBook/README.md

 ## Write That Blog!
 As a not-so-subtle hint to our readers, we created https://writethat.blog.
 We’ll be continuously updating this site with interesting engineering blog posts, including Piotr’s pundit commentary.

+Bonus: See how Piotr [built "Write That Blog!" with Turso](https://turso.tech/blog/write-that-blog-with-turso)

 ## Reviews
 "In my experience, only a small fraction of developers write long-form (blogs, essays, reflections).
 Those who do tend to see benefits both on the short and long-run.
 This book is a missing guide to provide inspiration to get started writing down your thoughts.
 Getting started is always the most difficult step!" **\- Gergely Orosz, author of The Pragmatic Engineer Newsletter and The Software Engineer's Guidebook**